davidben/tls-trust-expressions/draft-ietf-tls-trust-anchor-ids.md

 ~~~
 enum { trust_anchors(TBD), (2^16-1) } ExtensionType;

-opaque TrustAnchorIdentifier<1..2^8-1>;
+opaque TrustAnchorID<1..2^8-1>;

-TrustAnchorIdentifier TrustAnchorIdentifierList<0..2^16-1>;
+TrustAnchorID TrustAnchorIDList<0..2^16-1>;
 ~~~

-When the extension is sent in the ClientHello or CertificateRequest messages, the `extension_data` is a TrustAnchorIdentifierList and indicates that the sender supports the specified trust anchors.
+When the extension is sent in the ClientHello or CertificateRequest messages, the `extension_data` is a TrustAnchorIDList and indicates that the sender supports the specified trust anchors.
 The list is unordered, and MAY be empty.
-Each TrustAnchorIdentifier uses the binary representation, as described in {{trust-anchor-ids}}.
+Each TrustAnchorID uses the binary representation, as described in {{trust-anchor-ids}}.

-When the extension is sent in EncryptedExtensions, the `extension_data` is a TrustAnchorIdentifierList containing the list of trust anchors that server has available, in the server's preference order, and MUST NOT be empty.
+When the extension is sent in EncryptedExtensions, the `extension_data` is a TrustAnchorIDList containing the list of trust anchors that server has available, in the server's preference order, and MUST NOT be empty.

-When the extension is sent in Certificate, the `extension_data` MUST be empty and indicates that the sender sent the certificate because the certificate matched a trust anchor identifier sent by the peer.
+When the extension is sent in Certificate, the `extension_data` MUST be empty and indicates that the sender sent the certificate because the certificate matched a trust anchor ID sent by the peer.
 When used in this form, the extension may only be sent in the first CertificateEntry.
 It MUST NOT be sent in subsequent ones.

 ## Certificate Selection

 A `trust_anchors` extension in the ClientHello or CertificateRequest is processed similarly to the `certificate_authorities` extension.
 The relying party indicates some set of supported trust anchors in the ClientHello or CertificateRequest `trust_anchors` extension.
 The authenticating party then selects a certificate from its candidate certification paths (see {{authenticating-party-configuration}}), as described in {{Section 4.4.2.2 of RFC8446}} and {{Section 4.4.2.3 of RFC8446}}.
 This process is extended as follows:

-If the ClientHello or CertificateRequest contains a `trust_anchors` extension, the authenticating party SHOULD send a certification path whose trust anchor identifier appears in the relying party's `trust_anchors` extension.
+If the ClientHello or CertificateRequest contains a `trust_anchors` extension, the authenticating party SHOULD send a certification path whose trust anchor ID appears in the relying party's `trust_anchors` extension.

 If the ClientHello or CertificateRequest contains both `trust_anchors` and `certificate_authorities`, certification paths that satisfy either extension's criteria may be used.
 This additionally applies to future extensions which play a similar role.